federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing.md

 These loop attributes are concatenated to a query string that updates to a new query starting point ('start_feature' variable) following the completion of each loop:

 - https://open.alberta.ca/api/3/action/package_search?start=@Value(start_feature)&rows=$(QUERY_ITERATIONS)
-  **NOTE:** 'QUERY_ITERATIONS' variable in concatenated value is the number of query loops and is stored as published parameter in FME
+  - **NOTE:** 'QUERY_ITERATIONS' variable in concatenated value is the number of query loops and is stored as published parameter in FME.

 The current default settings will return a total of 20000 records, and, at the time of writing, there are approximately 17,000 open data records in Alberta open data.